|

 bind-mounted into the container at the same location.
 If

-subdirectory is symlinked into the host at the same location.
+symlinked into the host at the same location. "try-host" and

-"try-host" and "try-guest" do the same but do not fail if the
+"try-guest" do the same but do not fail if the host does not

-host does not have persistent journaling enabled, or if the
+have persistent journaling enabled, or if the container is in

-subdirectory does not exist, no linking is performed.
+exist, no linking is performed.
+Effectively, booting a

 Note that --link-journal=try-guest is the default if the